JasperHof/JasperHof.github.io/_docs/assoc.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-THIS NEEDS TO BE UPDATED
-#
-#
-#

 # Overview of LDAK-KVIK

-LDAK-KVIK uses a two-step process to test SNPs for association with the phenotype.
-In Step 1, it computes Leave-One-Chromosome-Out (LOCO) predictors and, in case of high structure, a test statistic scaling factor.
-In Step 2, it regresses the phenotype on each SNP, including the corresponding LOCO predictor as offset.
+LDAK-KVIK uses a three-step process to test SNPs and genes for association with the phenotype.
+In Step 1, it computes a Leave-One-Chromosome-Out (LOCO) PRS, which is used as offset in single-SNP analysis in Step 2.
+Step 3 uses the resulting summary statistics to run a gene-based association analysis LDAK-GBAT.

 In case of high structure, the resulting test statistics are scaled.
 Here we summarize the two steps.

 Suppose we have $$n$$ individuals genotyped for $$m$$ SNPs and recorded for a quantitative or binary phenotype.
 Let the $$n\times m$$ matrix $$X$$ contain the genotypes (coded $$0,1,2$$), let the $$n\times p$$ matrix $$Z$$ contain covariates, and let the length $$n$$ vector $$Y$$ contain the phenotypes.